rowanc1/lecture-python-intro/lectures/time_series_with_matrices.md

 This model became the workhorse that powered early econometric versions of Keynesian macroeconomic models in the United States.

-You can read about the details of that model in {doc}`intermediate:samuelson`.
+You can read about the details of that model in [](intermediate:samuelson).

 (That lecture also describes some technicalities about second-order linear difference equations.)